bignerdranch/expandable-recycler-view/README.md

 I have written an in-depth tutorial on how to use this library.
 View the tutorial [here](). **Link to Blogpost**

+Javadocs for the library and sample are available [here](http://bignerdranch.github.io/expandable-recycler-view/).

 ## Usage
  First, Create a RecyclerView in your xml layout and instantiate/define it in your activity/fragment as you would usually do.